About Brandon

 My approach to therapy — and to life — is curious and reflective, rooted in cultural humility and radical acceptance.
 I want to know who you are, and I want you to know that it’s okay to show me.

-I draw primarily from the theories of Person-Centered Therapy and Internal Family Systems, at times incorporating meditation and transpersonal elements.
+In therapy, I mainly draw from Internal Family Systems, Person-Centered, and Existential theories.
 What that means for my clients is:

-I tend to see the mind as made of many parts
+I tend to see the mind as made of many parts, each in need of loving self-leadership.

-I believe that by stretching our conception of ourselves, both inward and outward, we can more fully become who we truly are
+I believe that by stretching our conception of ourselves, both inward and outward, we can realize what we truly are.

 Education